 If budget is a relative concern, I really like the Pace Maker Expedition poles for less than $50 (a set).
 For frequent trekkers, a more expensive “Black Diamond” pair might be worth the investment, but there is not THAT much separating the less expensive models like Pace Maker.

 There are a few really nice aspects to the Expedition poles that I’ve come to appreciate.
-They are made using a professional “aircraft grade” light weight aluminum which helps keep the overall weight in check at just about 10.5 ounces per pole.
+They are made using professional “aircraft grade” lightweight aluminum which helps keep the overall weight in check at just about 10.5 ounces per pole.

-If you are looking for top of the line trekking poles, than these are your Rolls-Royce poles.
+If you are looking for top-of-the-line trekking poles then these are your Rolls-Royce poles.
 If you make the investment and spring for these, you’ll probably never need another pair.
 I was a bit wary to make the investment at first, but they are definitely worth it.

 Here’s what I like about these.
-First, the use a completely different material for the actual pole construction.
-It’s a completely carbon fiber build, allowing them to weigh in at just 9.4 ounces each.
+First, they use a completely different material for the actual pole construction.
+It’s a complete carbon fiber build, allowing them to weigh in at just 9.4 ounces each.
 These were the only ones that I’ve found with a lighter build than the Pace Maker’s (reviewed above).

-Like others, the handles are made of a durable and versatile material.
-I also really like the “360 degree straps” which are not only very functional, but can also help prevent wrist injury from awkward twists and pulls.
+Like others, the handles are made of durable and versatile material.
+I also really like the “360-degree straps” which are not only very functional but can also help prevent wrist injury from awkward twists and pulls.
 To top it off, they also have non-slip extension grips – made of foam – under the cork grips for a secure “choke” position, as needed.

-Your standard kit will come with the interchangeable carbide trips, and baskets (both “trekking” and “powder”).
+Your standard kit will come with interchangeable carbide trips, and baskets (both “trekking” and “powder”).
 I really like the FlickLock mechanism for adjusting and locking.
-It’s a bit more advanced than most and is made of a high caliber graphite material.
+It’s a bit more advanced than most and is made of high-caliber graphite material.